Charles Komanoff

 A Bicycle Built for All

-Since 2006 I've been blogging on cars, bicycles and livable streets for the NYC-based Streetsblog.
-For a compilation of my 80-odd pieces on that site, go here. -- C.K., Feb.
-2013.
+I blog about bicycles, traffic violence, congestion pricing and livable streets for the NYC-based Streetsblog.
+For a compilation of my 225-and-counting pieces on that site, download this list.

-Note: Many other pieces with bicycling content, including Komanoff's two declarations analyzing and condemning NYC's suppression of Critical Mass rides (2004), are collected on the next Web page (Cars I - Who Owns The Streets?).
+Note: Many other pieces with bicycling content, including my two declarations analyzing and condemning NYC's suppression of Critical Mass rides (2004), are collected on the Web page Cars I - Who Owns The Streets?.

-The Bicycle Uprising, Komanoff's 5-part series posted on Streetsblog in August-September, 2012, recounting the activism that defeated the 1987 NYC Midtown Bike Ban and energized cycling advocacy from the late 1980s to the present.
+The Bicycle Uprising, my 5-part series posted on Streetsblog in August-September, 2012, recounts the activism that defeated the 1987 NYC Midtown Bike Ban and energized cycling advocacy from the late 1980s to the present.
 6,000 words, includes vintage photos, posters and covers from Transportation Alternatives' "City Cyclist" newsletter.

-New York City Bicycle Levels, Excel spreadsheet, newly updated, March 2013.
+New York City Bicycle Levels, Excel spreadsheet, last updated in March 2013.

 Model to Estimate Effect of Compulsory Helmet Laws on Cycling Risks, Excel spreadsheet, June 2012.